SrijanBadhya/Debsoc/Running the PES Debsoc.md

 people talk about selective being good because, "people will feel good when they struggled and made it to the soc and others didn't".
 This is bullshit.
 A bunch of people are bound to dip out on their own anyway.

-inclusivity is great. false negative is way more costly than false positive.

 Avoid disclosing the exact number of sessions the cutoff was, because people might think that that is the expectation for them, and be dissuaded from attending many.